-- 1) Three test grades must minimally be derived from three written compositions which are scored holistically, according to the STAAR rubric (Appendix B-7), and taken to publishing. - Bilingual teachers of intermediate and advanced students must incorporate the use of ESL methodologies and instruction as their basis for assessment in English grammar, composition, etc. - 3) Assignments and /or grades can be derived from brainstorming, writing the first draft, revising and editing, mini lessons, peer and/or teacher conferences, and teacher observation.
-Published work does not need to be typed.
+- 1) Three test grades must minimally be derived from three written compositions which are scored holistically, according to the STAAR rubric (Appendix A-7), and taken to publishing. - 2) Bilingual teachers of intermediate and advanced students must incorporate the use of ESL methodologies and instruction as their basis for assessment in English grammar, composition, etc. - 3) Assignments and /or grades can be derived from brainstorming, writing the first draft, revising and editing, mini lessons, peer and/or teacher conferences, and teacher observation.
+Published work does not need to be typed. - 4) Two daily grades per six weeks/marking period are also required.

-C. Spelling (30%)
+C. Spelling (20%)